Bestellen Sie Ihre Fahnen / Flaggen im Flaggen-Shop bei fahnenversand.de

 A term that may be used to describe a cross whose horizontal arm differs in colour from its vertical as in the flag of the former Netherlands Antilles (see also ‘cross 1)’, ‘layered saltire’, ‘trinitarian cross’ and ‘tripartite’).

-Netherland Antilles Belov, Czech Republic Canada Steamship
+Netherland Antilles Belov, Czechia

-Flag of the Netherlands Antilles 1986 - 2010 (fotw); Former Flag of The Canada Steamship line (fotw); Flag of Belov, Czech Republic (fotw)
+Flag of the Netherlands Antilles 1986 - 2010 (fotw); Flag of Bělov, Czechia (fotw)

 Notes

-This term has been introduced by the Editors as no established alternative could be found.
+a) This term has been introduced by the Editors as no established alternative could be found.

 b) It should only be used in the description of flags as illustrated above, and does not include crosses which show two colours because of a fimbriation, or are divided in ways other than those shown.